jeandiogo/locker/README.md

 	//open the file with your favorite handler auto my_stream = std::ofstream("my_file.txt");

-	//now you can read from and write to the file exclusively until the end of this scope }
+	//now you can read and write exclusively until the end of this scope }
 ```
 *Copyright (C) 2020 Jean "Jango" Diogo*